ETHZ-RobotX/RoboticsSummerSchool/docs/installation/smb_ros2_workspace.md

 - Ensure you have a working VSCode setup and that it is up to date to avoid any issues.
 - Install the [Remote - Containers extension](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-containers) in VSCode.

-### **(Optional)** Install Real VNC Viewer
+### **(Optional)** FIXME Install Real VNC Viewer
 - Required if you want to run GUI application with VNC.
 - Install Real VNC Viewer by following [the official website](https://www.realvnc.com/en/connect/download/viewer)

 ### **(Optional)** SSH-agent
 - To use SSH (for pushing commits to GitHub and connecting robots over SSH) inside container without copying your private ssh-key, you need to setup ssh-agent locally and add your ssh key to the ssh-agent.
-See the **preparation step 2** [here](https://github.com/ETHZ-RobotX/smb_ros2_workspace#preparation) for more details.
+See the **preparation step 2** [here](https://github.com/ETHZ-RobotX/smb_ros2_workspace#preparation FIXME) for more details.

 ### **(Optional)** Fork the repository
 - If you want to customize your workspace and save your changes, you can fork the repository to your GitHub account and clone the forked repository.